 Cross country set to compete at NCAA Northeast Regional

-Junior Hannah Jeter has been named the C&R Tire Crusader of the Week, for competition from Nov.
-14-20.
-Jeter led the Holy Cross women's cross country team to a second-place finish at last weekend's ECAC Championship.
+Junior Jenna Gasparrini has been named the ckSmithSuperior Crusader of the Week, for competition from October 22-28.
+Gasparrini finished in second place as an individual for the Holy Cross women's cross country team at the Patriot League Championship.

 Junior Jenna Gasparrini finished in second place overall with a time of 21:50.9 on the six-kilometer course, as the Holy Cross women's cross country team placed seventh at the Patriot League Championship.
 Garparrini had the best individual finish by a Crusader since the 2009 season, when Paige Sutherland came in second.